Image: Catherine Tough

 By hannah rochell

-You’ve probably spent more time in your slippers this year than ever before due to pandemic lockdowns, and the chances are that means you’ve worn a hole in them and you’re in the market for a new pair.
+You’ve probably spent more time in your slippers the last couple of years than ever before due to pandemic lockdowns, and the chances are that means you’ve worn a hole in them and you’re in the market for a new pair.
 But next time you’re shopping for slippers, it’s worth pausing to ponder what they are made from, and who made them.
 Was the worker who embroidered your slippers paid fairly?
 And that polyester upper might be practical, but is it recycled?

-So whether it's the cold weather from the Beast from the East or simply working from home that’s making you reassess your slipper situation, we wanted to remind you that keeping your toes toasty doesn’t have to cost the Earth.
+So whether it's the cold weather or simply working from home that’s making you reassess your slipper situation, we wanted to remind you that keeping your toes toasty doesn’t have to cost the Earth.
 Here, we’ve rounded up the best natural and recycled options for keeping your feet snug.

 Wool is a natural, biodegradable material that is often felted into sheets of material, then cut and sewn into slippers.
 If left with all its natural qualities, wool will also keep your feet fresher than synthetic fibres, as well being super warm.